How to Remove Wallpaper

 Other wallpapers are more complicated to remove.
 They won’t strip off in sheets like vinyl so the process is more involved.

-3. Create a mixture of water and sugar soap.
+- Create a mixture of water and sugar soap.
 The sugar soap is very important.
-Many people who have problems removing water leave out this key ingredient and use water alone.
+Many people who have problems removing the paper leave out this key ingredient and use water alone.
 That’s asking for trouble.

 If removing wallpaper yourself isn’t high on your list of priorities due to not having the time, or if it’s just not your thing, you could end up with more problems than you started with.
 If you want to make sure the job’s done right, we can help.
 We’ve removed wallpaper from hundreds of properties and can do it quickly, cleanly, and with minimal mess.
 Contact us today for a free quote for wallpaper removal.